moris96/pokemon_blog/README.md

 ---

+# My love for Pokemon:

-## I love Pokemon.
+### I love Pokemon.
 It's my favorite video game franchise since I was 6 years old.
 The first game I played was Crystal Version on the Game Boy Color, but my favorite game is Emerald Version which I still replay many times a year to this day on my GBA SP (Gameboy Advanced SP).
 Pokemon in my opinion is the greatest video game franchise in history, and it's super fun to play.
 I recommend starting with Fire Red / Leaf Green version as they are remakes of the original Red/Blue/Green games, but with generation 3 graphics and additional story content.
+The reason I aspire to be a game developer is because of Pokemon.

+## Credits to Satoshi Tajiri for creating Pokemon!

+## My top 5 favorite Pokemon are:
+1. Rayquaza
+2. Dragonite
+3. Mudkip
+4. Flygon
+5. Squirtle

+I'd say I'm a Dragon/Water type trainer.
+Great combo btw.

+## My top 5 favorite Pokemon games are:
+1. Emerald
+2. Black 2
+3. Platinum
+4. Fire Red / Leaf Green (they are both the same lol)
+5. Heart Gold / Soul Silver (only difference is main legendary lol)